markuskleindhbw/API_Games_And_Friends/README.md

 - DELETE /friends/delete/:id
 --> Delete a friend record by id
 ##  ./SoonAvailableGame
-- GET /soonAvailableGames
+- GET /soongames
 --> Get all soon available game records from the system
-- GET /soonAvailableGames/:id
+- GET /soongames/:id
 --> Get a specific soon available game record by id
-- GET /soonAvailableGames/title/:title
+- GET /soongames/title/:title
 --> Get a specific soon available game record by title
-- GET /soonAvailableGames/publisher/:publisher
+- GET /soongames/publisher/:publisher
 --> Get a specific soon available game record by publisher
-- PUT /soonAvailableGames/update/:id
+- PUT /soongames/update/:id
 --> Update a specific soon available game record by id
-- POST /soonAvailableGames/add
+- POST /soongames/add
 --> Add a new soon available game record in the system
-- DELETE /soonAvailableGames/delete/:id
+- DELETE /soongames/delete/:id
 --> Delete a soon available game record by id--> Get a specific friend record by id
-- GET /friends/nickname/:nickname
---> Get a specific friend record by nickname
-- PUT /friends/edit/:id
---> Update a specific friend records by id
-- POST /friends/add
---> Add a new friend record in the system
-- DELETE /friends/delete/:id
---> Delete a friend record by id